hybridgroup/cylon-digispark/examples/button/button.markdown

     Cylon.robot({

-Our robot will have a connection to an Arduino, and communicate with it via the Firmata protocol:
+Our robot will have a connection to a digispark, and communicate with it via the littlewire protocol, we also include an `interval` param to specify how often we want to read the inputs, in this case every 0.1 seconds:

-      connection: { name: 'arduino', adaptor: 'firmata', port: '/dev/ttyACM0' },
+      connection: { name: 'digispark', adaptor: 'digispark', interval: 0.1 },

-This time, our robot will have two devices, an LED and a button:
+Our robot will have two devices, an LED and a button:

       devices: [
-        { name: 'led', driver: 'led', pin: 13 },
+        { name: 'led', driver: 'led', pin: 0 },
-        { name: 'button', driver: 'button', pin: 2 }
+        { name: 'button', driver: 'button', pin: 5 }
       ],

-Our robot has very simple work, it will just toggle the LED whenever the button sends the 'push' event:
+Our robot has very simple work, it will just toggle the LED whenever the button sends the 'push' event, we also log the press and release event, release is triggered when the button registers a Low voltage (0), press is triggered when the button registers a High voltage (1), and push is triggered when both events have been triggered (similar to a click event in the browser):

       work: function(my) {
+        my.button.on('press', function() {
+          console.log('press:');
+        });

+        my.button.on('release', function() {
+          console.log('release: ');
+        });

-        my.button.on('push', my.led.toggle);
+        my.button.on('push', function() {
+          console.log('push: ', my.button.isPressed());
+          my.led.toggle();
+        });
       }
 And with all that done, we can start our robot:
     }).start();